ZenithVal/OSCLeash/README.md

 - Extract wherever.
 - Run Executable

+##

 ### Setup
 1. Define IP and ports in config.json
-2. Drop the Prefab onto the root of your avatar (Found in releases)
+3. Drop the Prefab onto the root of your avatar (Found in releases)
-3. Set the source of the constraint on "Aim Target" to the end of your "leash"
+4. Set the source of the constraint on "Aim Target" to the end of your "leash"
-4.
+5. Set "Paramater" on your leash's physbone to "Leash"
+6. Your leash needs to be able to stretch, at least a tiny bit.

 uh....
 Requires VRC3 Avatar SDK.

+##

 ### Parameters